nicholas-choo/task-management-app/README.md

 # TaskTracker

 Effortlessly manage tasks and boost productivity with TaskTracker - your all-in-one task management app.
-Streamline your workflow, organize projects, set priorities, collaborate seamlessly, and never miss a deadline again.
+Streamline your workflow, organize projects, set priorities, and never miss a deadline again.
 From intuitive task creation to smart reminders, TaskTracker empowers you to stay on top of your tasks and achieve your goals with ease.

 ## Features